illitrate/Anderson/SETUP.md

 **In Xcode 14+:**
 1. Select your project in the navigator
-2. Select the MatrixMonitor target
+2. Select the Anderson target
 3. Go to the **Info** tab
 4. Click the **+** button to add new keys:
    - **Application is agent (UIElement)**: YES
-   - **Privacy - AppleEvents Sending Usage Description**: "Matrix Monitor needs access to system information for monitoring widgets."
+   - **Privacy - AppleEvents Sending Usage Description**: "Anderson needs access to system information for monitoring widgets."

 **Or replace Info.plist:**
 - Locate Info.plist in your project